zakirullin/cognitive-load/README.md

 ## DDD
 DDD has some great points, although it is often misinterpreted.
 People say "We write our code in DDD", which is kind of strange, because DDD is intended for problem space, not for solution space.

 Ubiquitous language, domain, bounded contexts, aggregate, event storming are all about problem space.
 They are meant to help us learn the insights about the domain and extract the boundaries.
 DDD enables developers, domain experts and business people to communicate effectively using a single, unified language.
 Rather than focusing on these problem space aspects of DDD, we tend to emphasize on certain folder structures, services, repositories, and other solution space techniques.

-Information loss and subjectivity often go hand in hand with these interpretations.
-All this dramatically contributes to the overall extraneous cognitive load. `🤯`
+Chances are, the way we interpret DDD is likely to be unique and subjective.
+And if build code upon this understanding, i.e. we create a lot of extraneous cognitive load - future developers are doomed.

 ## Hexagonal/Onion architecture
 There is some engineering excitement around all this stuff.

 I myself was a passionate Onion Architecture advocate for years.
 I applied it here and there, I encouraged other teams to do the same.
 The complexity of our projects went up, the sheer number of files alone has doubled.
 It felt like we were writing a lot of gluing code.
-On ever changing requirements we had to make changes in multiple layers of abstractions, it all became tedious. `🤯`
+On ever changing requirements we had to make changes across multiple layers of abstractions, it all became tedious. `🤯`

 In the end, we gave it all up in favour of good old dependency inversion principle.
 No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.